ginger51011/hehe-maker/README.md

 #### Using relative paths (Recommended)

 HeHE-maker is capable of using relative paths to find the directory/folder of your input/output.
 As default (i.e. no input and/or output is passed), HeHE-maker will set the current directory/folder as both input and/or output.
 For example, if all pages to a paper is saved in a folder at `~/Documents/HeHE`.
-If we position ourselves in that directory and run `hehemaker`, we will create `print.pdf` and `web.pdf` in that directory
+If we position ourselves in that directory and run `hehemaker`, we will create `print.pdf` and `web.pdf` in that `~/Documents/HeHE`.

 #### Little Timmy